nbrosowsky/imagePreLoader/README.md

 # imagePreLoader.js

-A simple javascript program to preload images in the background.
+- Preload images in the background
+- can trigger loading / completed div

 ## Basic Usage